 I create visual narratives that permeate the unconscious in ways that are both familiar and estranged.
-These stories and ideas come to life through photography, video, performance, and sculpture.
+These stories come to life through photography, video, performance, and sculpture.

 As a child I spent countless hours exploring the outdoors of Western Canada.
 Those early experiences continue to inform my research and thematic interests.
-I am endlessly fascinated by the liminal space found at the convergence of humanity, the environment, and ethics.
+I am endlessly fascinated by the liminal space found at the convergence of humanity, the environment, and ethics, especially in the context of late capitalism.